INTS 245: Visual Culture and Society

 Course Information from the University Catalog

 Explores the role of visual culture in contemporary society including an examination of photography, the visual and performing arts, film and video, and electronic media.
 Readings focus on the historical foundations of visuality as well as theories of visual culture and aesthetics.
 Students investigate the ways that forms of visual culture function in society and how these are linked to race, class, and gender as well as politics and economics.
 Students will gain hands-on experience working with contemporary visual media tools such as computer graphics and digital video editing.
-May not be repeated for credit.
+Limited to three attempts.

 From the Schedule of Classes